JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ### Adding Sources

-The idea is to make every platform to show the similar text, namely `Kotlin Rocks @ Android` and `Kotlin Rocks @ iOS`, depending on the platform.
+The idea is to make every platform to show the similar text, namely `Kotlin Rocks on Android` and `Kotlin Rocks on iOS`, depending on the platform.
 We will reuse the way to generate the message.
 For first, let's create the main file under `common/commonMain/kotlin/common.kt`